 Battery life is good for ANC earbuds

 Few headphone technologies are more demanding than good active noise-cancelling.
 Yet, the Samsung Galaxy Buds Live lasted 5 hours, 15 minutes with ANC on, according to SoundGuys’ battery testing which subjects any headset to a constant 75dB(SPL) output until depletion.
-This falls short of the official 6-hour battery life with ANC on, but users who listen at quieter outputs will come closer to this mark.
+This falls short of the official 6-hour battery life with ANC on, but users who listen to quieter outputs will come closer to this mark.

 Quick charging the earbuds takes five minutes and yields an hour of playtime, but listeners will get different play times depending on how often they enable noise-cancelling.
 According to Samsung, if ANC is disabled, you’ll enjoy about 8 hours of constant playback with the case providing an additional 2.63 charge cycles for approximately 29 hours of total listening time.
-However, with noise cancelling constantly enabled, the case provides 2.5 charge cycles for a totaling up to 21 hours of listening.
+However, with noise cancelling constantly enabled, the case provides 2.5 charge cycles totaling up to 21 hours of listening.

 The case can be charged on top of a Qi wireless charging pad, or a Samsung device that supports Wireless PowerShare.
 You can always rely on the trusty USB-C cable to charge the case, too.